Luxury Camping Tipis near Siskiyou National Forest, Oregon

-All of the tipis have paved stone floors and come fully decorated.
+All of the tipis have concrete paver floors and come fully decorated.
 There isn't electricity inside of the tipis, so guests must also bring flashlights and lanterns.
 The tipis are equipped to withstand heavy rain while keeping glampers dry and warm on the inside.
-Infrared heating can be added on to the accommodation for an extra $10 per night.
-There are a shared bathroom and shower facilities for all guests of this glamping site to use.
-Free Wi-Fi is also provided at this site.
-Read More
+Although there are times even with the best efforts of the host, moisture can find it's way inside.
+Catalytic propane heating can be added on to the accommodation for an extra $20 per night.
+There are a shared bathroom and shower facilities for all guests.
+There is potable water available in the campground during May through November.
+Complimentary WiFi is available in the resort area.

 Location + Surroundings

-At just one hour and 30 minutes from O'Brien is the city of Ashland.
-This city is known for it's strong arts and culture scene, just look to the Oregon Shakespeare Festival, which takes place in Ashland and draws thousands of guests to the area each year.
-Check out the Mount Ashland Ski Area for a fix of winter sports, or plan a whitewater rafting trip or wilderness fishing trip with a local tour company, like Noah's River Adventures.
+Just one hour and 30 minutes from O'Brien is the city of Ashland.
+This city is known for its strong arts and culture scene and guests can go to the Oregon Shakespeare Festival, which takes place in Ashland and draws thousands of guests to the area each year.
+Visitors should also check out the Mount Ashland Ski Area for a fix of winter sports, or plan a whitewater rafting trip or wilderness fishing trip with a local tour company, like Noah's River Adventures.
 Ashland is also home to Weisinger's Winery, the Schneider Museum of Art, and Lithia Park, a 93-acre plush park that is perfect for a picnic or a jog through the greenery.

 - Wine tasting

-Guests and their four-legged friends can enjoy the beautiful nature trail and wilderness area on site.
-Dogs will especially love the clear water stream and pond/beach common areas.
+Guests can enjoy the beautiful natural beauty of the campground with the wooded area and "olde" fashion swimming hole.
+They may see wild turkeys, deer, otter, butterflies, and other native critters.
+In the springtime, glampers will get to see the area's native flowers in bloom.
 In addition, there are plenty of nearby sights to see if guests are up for a little bit of travel.
 Some examples of places to see are the Rough and Ready Botanical Wayside, Kerbyville Museum, Siskiyou National Forest, Lake Selmac, Swinging Bridge, Bolan Lake, and the Tannen Lakes.